antonellobenincasa/referencia-ImportaYAia-python/replit.md

 # ImportaYa.ia - Plataforma Inteligente de Logística de Carga

 ## Overview
-ImportaYa.ia is a comprehensive Django REST Framework platform for the International Cargo Logistics market in Ecuador.
-It provides importers with an intelligent self-service platform for requesting quotes, tracking shipments, and managing logistics operations.
-The platform aims to streamline logistics for Ecuadorian importers through intelligent automation, embodied by its slogan: "La logística de carga integral, ahora es Inteligente!".
+ImportaYa.ia is a comprehensive Django REST Framework platform designed for the International Cargo Logistics market in Ecuador.
+Its primary purpose is to provide importers with an intelligent self-service platform for requesting quotes, tracking shipments, and managing their logistics operations.
+The platform aims to streamline logistics through intelligent automation, embodied by its slogan: "La logística de carga integral, ahora es Inteligente!".
+Key capabilities include automated quote generation, real-time shipment tracking, and intelligent pre-liquidation processes.

 ## User Preferences
 - Ecuador-focused logistics platform for importers